 Figure 1.
-Simultaneous measurements of mitochondrial motility and $[Ca^{2+}]C$ in human endothelial cells expressing mt-DsRed and loaded with Fura/2AM
+Simultaneous measurements of mitochondrial motility and [Ca2+]C in human endothelial cells expressing mt-DsRed and loaded with Fura/2AM

-In addition, mitochondrial movements may also increase the chance of dynamic interactions between other organelles and thus aid the transport of molecules between the cytoplasm and mitochondria.
+Mitochondrial motility involves both long distance travel and complex local movements.
+These movements may also result in a change in the distribution of mitochondria in the cell, which in turn, results in the rearrangement of the spatial pattern of ATP production and calcium buffering [1] In addition, mitochondrial movements may also increase the chance of dynamic interactions between other organelles and thus aid the transport of molecules between the cytoplasm and mitochondria.
 This means that mitochondrial motility and dynamic changes during motility may affect the signalling pathways and cell function [6].